 Some trains require you to have a reservation, this is not included in the Interrail Pass.
 It is good to check in advance where you need to book, as some trains have seat reservation requirements, Meaning that you cannot board if you do not have a valid seat reservation before getting on the train.

-When booking your seat reservations you will need to write down your passcover number, this number you will find in your Interrail Pass, the number starts white one letter followed by eight digits.
+When booking your seat reservations you will need to write down your passcover number, you will find this number on the back of your Interrail Pass cover, the number starts white one letter followed by eight digits.

 Latvia Population Ca 1,9 million Capital Riga Currency EUR Language Latvian Latvia Here on the eastern side of Europe you will find a new member of the Interrail family, the Baltic states’ largest country, Latvia.
 With an interesting and...

 Estonia Population Ca 1,3 million Capital Tallinn Currency EUR Language Estonian EstoniaDo you appreciate a good restaurant, impressive architecture and stunning scenery?
 Then Estonia is definitely the country for you.
 Apart from being in the...